 Your connections and other LinkedIn members will engage with your posts and share them, doing the free promotion for you.
 With almost half of all social media traffic coming to B2B company sites from LinkedIn, it’s a missed opportunity if you don’t publish and promote content on LinkedIn.

-4. Offer to do interviews on other business’ podcasts.
+5. Offer to do interviews on business podcasts.

 To figure out which platforms your team should prioritize, it’s important to diversify your promotion platforms to discover where your audience is already consuming content.
 Some of your audience might prefer listening to podcasts over reading articles.
 To reach those people, contact a few businesses with podcasts and pitch interview ideas.

 6. Promote your website on your email signature.